Getting your Trinity Audio player ready...

 Still some people are choosing to sell a misleading narrative.
 So let’s break down a few things.

-Regime change is not necesarily the same thing as nation-building.
-Post WWII we tend to tie the two together, but it’s not necesarily the case.
+Regime change is not necessarily the same thing as nation-building.
+Post WWII we tend to tie the two together, but it’s not necessarily the case.
 For example, we maintained sufficient pressure on the USSR for the regime to implode.
 Regime change happened, but we didn’t then determine the outcome.
 We made it very clear that we wanted regme change in the USSR and across the ex-Soviet republics.
 But we didn’t do much in the way of nation-building.

 Our failed efforts in Iraq and Afghanistan were very much nation building.
 And they were disastrous for that reason.